kcouillard/formstack/README.md

 I had planned to have a series of Formstack Escapia forms that tracked and gained insights from their form fields and submits:
 1. Advanced Search Form (calls out to Escapia software via API to get properties that match the inputs)
-  - tell them what their customers want exactly
-  - what are the most valuable amenities/dates for arrival and departure
 2. Inquire Form (sends an inquiry about a property into the Escapia software via API)
-  - what are the most popular houses
-  - compare to this to online booking form, some still want to inquire and book over phone
 3. Get Quote Form (requests price for a property based on inputs to the Escapia software via API)
-  - who gets quote and doesn't book
 4. Make Reservation Form (books a property based on inputs in the Escapia software via API)

-And so on, lots of new form data to collect here.

 I successfully implemented the advance search form as a test to try and see what field analysis was happening or available from within Formstack.
 *http://kokopellipropertiessantefe.com/vrentals/formstack*